 Ometepe Island is located in southwest Nicaragua, formed by two volcanoes rising out of Lake Nicargua.
 It is the lake's largest island.
 The two imposing volcanoes, Maderas and Concepcion, define its topography.
 The island was designated a Biosphere Reserve in 2010.

 Palo Verde National Park contains much of the area of the valley of the Tempisque River in Guanacaste Province, Costa Rica.
 The park protects one of the most endangered ecosystems.
 It is one of the last remaining tropical dry rain forests that once covered most of Central America.

-Located in the northwest of the Mexican state of Tabasco, the Pantanos de Centla Biosphere Reserve is one of the most important wetlands in what used to be Mesoamerica due to its abundance of aquatic plants and the amount of fresh water it receives from the Grijalva and Usumacinta rivers.
+Located in the northwest of the Mexican sate of Tabasco, the Pantanos de Centla Biosphere Reserve is one of the most important wetlands of Mesoamerica due to its abundance of aquatic plants and the amount of fresh water it receives from the Grijalva and Usumacinta rivers.

-Piedras Blancas National Park is located in the Puntarenas Province of southern Costa Rica.
-It protects over 34,595 acres of evergreen primary forest, indigenous plants and wildlife.
+Piedras Blancas National Park, located in southern Costa Rica, protects over 34,000 acres of evergreen primary forest, indigenous plants and wildlife.
 The park is home to a number of rare tropical trees and is the habitat for many species of birds, reptiles and mammals.

 The archaeological site of Palenque, in the Mexican state of Chiapas, is one of the most outstanding Classic period sites of the Maya area.
 Palenque is an incomparable achievement of Mayan art and illustrates one of the most significant achievements of mankind in the American continent.